This box is not visible in the printed version.

 As a push-to-web survey using a PAF sample, the GSGB is reliant on sending invitation letters to perspective participants.
 The following participant engagement strategy was used; each item was sent to selected addresses in the post:

 The letter also contained 2 Quick Response (QR) codes which provided an alternative method for accessing the online questionnaire.
+This approach was tested in the experimental phase and proved to be successful in securing target response rates.
 Instructions on what to do if more than 2 adults lived in the household were also included in the letter.
 Addresses in Wales received the letter in both Welsh and English.

 The invitation letter and reminders were the main levers to convince people, including those who did not gamble, to take part.
-All were carefully designed following evidence-informed participant engagement guidance for online surveys published by the Office for National Statistics (ONS) Participant engagement for push-to-web social surveys – Government Analysis Function (opens in new Tab).
+Envelopes sent to participants were branded with the HM Government logo.
+Additionally, all letters were carefully designed following evidence-informed participant engagement guidance for online surveys published by the Office for National Statistics (ONS) Participant engagement for push-to-web social surveys – Government Analysis Function (opens in new tab).

 Experience shows that most people complete a survey within a few days of receiving the request.
 The time between each mailing was therefore kept as short as possible, to ensure that the request was fresh in people’s mind.
 A gap of around 10 days between mailings was introduced, to allow removal of responding participants from the sample for the reminders.
 The day of the week of the mailing was varied to allow for the fact that different people may have time for survey participation on different days of the week.